 The assessment criteria and indicators have construct validity because items were aligned directly to ISTE Technology Director Standard 5 performance expectations.
 Research-based analyses of quality are planned for future assessment cycles.

-The target is: 80% of candidates will earn minimum benchmark ratings of 10 on each criterion based on performance expectations.
+The target is 80% of candidates will earn minimum benchmark ratings of 10 on each criterion based on performance expectations.

-- AC 2019-2020: Target was Met.
-93% of candidates met benchmark - AC 2018-2019: Target was Met.
-91% of candidates met benchmark - AC 2017-2018: Target was Met.
-80% of candidates met benchmark - AC 2016-2017: Target was Met.
-80% of candidates met benchmark
+- AC 2020 2021: Target was Met.
+100% of candidates met the benchmark. - AC 2019-2020: Target was Met.
+93% of candidates met benchmark

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+Analysis: In AC 2019-2020, the target was met.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
 Faculty refined assessment requirements to ensure clarity of criteria and indicators.
 These changes had a direct impact on the student's ability to apply discipline-specific content knowledge in professional practice.

-In AC 2019-2020, candidate strengths were in areas of knowledge of subject matter or content they were teaching.
+As a result of these changes, in AC 2020-2021 the target was met.
+In AC 2020-2021, candidate strengths were again in areas of knowledge of subject matter or content they were teaching.
 Candidate weaknesses were in visual appeal--use of whitespace--a finetuning of a script that is concise when doing voice-overs.